chadbot/dotfiles/README.md

 ### The super simple way

-The simplest way to get running quickly is to open a zsh shell and run the following command:
+The simplest way to quickly get up and running is to open a zsh shell and run the following command:

 ```
 source <(curl -s https://raw.githubusercontent.com/chadbot/dotfiles/main/.config/install/install.zsh)